afrigeri/geologic-symbols-qgis/STATUS.md

-# Table of symbols, updated October 22, 2019
+# Table of symbols, updated Settembre 10, 2020
 There are:
+ * 1 entries for extra.
  * 130 entries for fgdc.
- * 1 entries for extra.

 |                 graphics                 |authority|           code           |                                                           description                                                            |notes|
 |------------------------------------------|---------|--------------------------|----------------------------------------------------------------------------------------------------------------------------------|-----|